-(3) An UNSAT check ride (SXX90), two consecutive UNSATs, or three cumulative UNSATs (in the same block) result in an IPC.
-Document the failed check ride or second consecutive/third (in block) cumulative UNSAT on a pink ATF for that syllabus event.
+(4) An UNSAT check flight (SXX90), two consecutive UNSATs in block, three cumulative UNSATs (in the same block), four total UNSATs in phase, or RRU result in a Progress Check.
+Document the failed check flight or second consecutive/third (in block) cumulative UNSAT on a pink ATF for that syllabus event.